Multilingual Interfaces Drive Growth, Says Research

 English is essential to advance in sectors like technology and finance, but English as it is spoken in business is not the same as how it is spoken naturally and has serious limitations.
 “Phonetically, [business English] has almost nothing to do with American or UK English.
 They say it is ‘BBC English,’ but actually it is not.
 It is a phonetically simplified English that uses UK English grammar,” said Salvatore Sanfilippo, an Italian computer programmer with a U.S. cloud services firm.
 While this allows people from around the world to communicate easily, it has nothing to do with the real English spoken in UK, US, Canada, and other countries where English is a native language,” says Sanfilippo.

 The most obvious reason for language localization is that a vast majority of people prefer to speak their first languages.

-The Globalization and Localization Association, a global non-profit, notes a wealth of studies on language preference: 56.2% percent of consumers say that the ability to obtain information in their own language is more important than price,65% of multinationals believe localization results in higher revenues, 95% of Chinese consumers are more comfortable with websites in their language.
-The ability to communicate in multiple languages can even be a critical factor the success of cross-border merger and acquisition deals.
+The Globalization and Localization Association, a global non-profit, notes a wealth of studies on language preference: 56.2% percent of consumers say that the ability to obtain information in their own language is more important than price, 65% of multinationals believe language preference results in higher revenues, 95% of Chinese consumers are more comfortable with websites in their language.
+The ability to communicate in multiple languages can even be a critical factor in the success of cross-border merger and acquisition deals.